NHSDigital/fdp-react-design-system/docs/roadmaps/govuk-parity-gap-analysis.md

 ## 8. Definition of Done (per gap component)

-1. Component directory with .tsx, .types.ts, .scss, stories, tests (client + SSR + hydration if applicable).
+1. Component directory with .tsx, .types.ts, .scss, stories, tests (client and SSR and hydration if applicable).
-2. A11y: keyboard + screen reader semantics verified (Storybook a11y + unit tests).
+2. A11y: keyboard and screen reader semantics verified (Storybook a11y and unit tests).
 3. Design tokens (if new) added & built.
 4. Added to `src/components/index.ts` & package exports if CSS required.
 5. Storybook docs include usage, a11y notes, GOV.UK parity reference.